IFNF Infographic

 IFNF grants could, but are not limited to, support of innovative finance models that:

-• Enable debt and/or equity financing from public or private sources to pay for the upfront costs that will be paid back over time by project beneficiaries (payors);
+• Enable debt or equity financing from public or private sources to pay for the upfront costs of a project that will be paid back over time by project beneficiaries (payors);

 • Access new or existing markets for environmental goods or services;